 Limit Failed Password Attempts

-Remove Password Hints and Knowledge-based Authentication (KBA)
+Remove Password Hints and Knowledge-Based Authentication (KBA)

-Your organization should update its password policy to not allow employees or users with internet access to request a password hint.
-Instead, it’s recommended to have users confirm their identity and reset their password using Multi-factor authentication or Two-Factor Authentication.
-NIST password guidelines also recommend not using knowledge-based questions such as “First Pets Name, Your Hometown, or favorite movie?” as these questions can be found through social engineering.
+Your organization should update its password policy to stop allowing employees or users to request a password hint.
+Instead, have users confirm their identity and reset their password using multi-factor authentication or two-factor authentication.
+The NIST password guidelines also recommend not using knowledge-based questions such as “First pet’s name,” “Your hometown,” or “Favorite movie?” — all of which can be easily uncovered through a social-media search or basic social engineering.

 Salt and Hash Your Passwords

-Secure Your Data Using NIST Password Guidelines
+Secure Your Data Using the NIST Password Guidelines

 To learn more about the NIST guidelines and how to further protect your data, contact an IT professional from Throttlenet today.